Continuous Delivery Accelerates Developer Velocity & Cloud Migration

-Harness Continuous Efficiency installs in seconds so it’s an easy lift to get started.
+Harness Cloud Cost Management installs in seconds so it’s an easy lift to get started.
 Whether you’re an existing Harness CD customer or not, your teams can be up and running the same day getting unique visibility into their cloud costs.

 Eating Our Dog Food and Drinking Our Champagne

 Harness recently ‘shifted down’ when our run-rate for the public cloud was $1.2m per year.
-A few months later, we empowered our engineering team with Continuous Efficiency.
+A few months later, we empowered our engineering team with Cloud Cost Management.
 The result?
 We reduced our public cloud annual spending by 40% to $700k, which proved that the 35% stat from AWS was real and, if anything, a little conservative.

 The adoption of Continuous Delivery means that engineering teams are continuously deploying to the public cloud.
 Every single change has the potential to alter the way an application or service consumes cloud resources, and ultimately cloud costs.
 Every new application or service which is onboarded to the public cloud also has the potential to be over-provisioned by its owner.

-“Shifting Down” the responsibility of Cloud Cost to engineers helps organizations achieve Continuous Efficiency, and in doing that can help eliminate the 35% of cloud spend waste that organizations are incurring every year.
+“Shifting Down” the responsibility of cloud cost to engineers helps organizations reduce cloud costs, and in doing that can help eliminate the 35% of cloud spend waste that organizations are incurring every year.

 Request your Harness Cloud Cost Management demo now.